A fine-tuned sales machine is every sales exec’s dream.

 This deals with understanding and considering your existing IT landscape.

 If you have a complex IT landscape, it may be more challenging to integrate a sophisticated CRM or marketing tool.
+Don’t integrate a sophisticated CRM into a complex IT landscape.

 In this case, steer towards lightweight tools.
 Particularly if you don’t have an administrator or experienced IT rep.